About Psychology Tools

-Dr Matthew Whalley is a clinical psychologist and director of Psychology Tools.
-His main clinical interests are working with survivors of trauma, and the development of psychological resources to help clinicians to deliver effective therapy.
+Dr Matthew Whalley is a clinical psychologist and founder of Psychology Tools.
+His principle clinical interests are working with survivors of trauma, and the development of psychological resources to help clinicians to deliver effective therapy.
 He has held clinical posts in primary, community, and tertiary settings within the National Health Service, including a position in a leading specialist trauma service.
 He maintains a small private practice.

-Prior to clinical training Dr Whalley completed a PhD and postdoctoral work at University College London, conducting neuroimaging research at the FIL in Queens Square, as well as the University of Pittsburgh MR Research Center.
-His research includes exploration of psychological approaches to pain management, autobiographical memory in survivors of trauma, and cognitive behavioral approaches to dizziness.
-His current focus is the development of resources to assist clinicians to deliver high-quality evidence-based therapy.
+Prior to clinical training Matthew completed a PhD and postdoctoral work at University College London, conducting neuroimaging research at the FIL in Queens Square, as well as the University of Pittsburgh MR Research Center.
+His research includes exploration of psychological approaches to pain management, autobiographical memory in survivors of trauma, pharmacological manipulation of suggestibility, and cognitive behavioral approaches to dizziness.

 Dr Hardeep Kaur is a clinical psychologist and clinical consultant to Psychology Tools.
 She is a specialist in addictions and trauma, a qualified mindfulness teacher, and a clinical supervisor.
-Dr Kaur’s current clinical roles are in an NHS addictions service and an NHS IAPT service.
-She has led psychology teams in an IAPT service and at Combat Stress, and has worked in an NHS tertiary trauma service.
+Dr Kaur’s primary clinical role is as lead of an NHS psychological therapies service.
+She has also led psychology teams in an IAPT service and at Combat Stress, and has worked in an NHS tertiary trauma service.
 Dr Kaur is a BABCP accredited CBT therapist and has expertise in ACT, CFT, and EMDR.

 Mark Jeavons is responsible for daily operations at Psychology Tools.
-He is an economics graduate from the University of Southampton and is currently studying for a masters in psychology at the University of Reading.
-His main interest is in the integration of exercise as a transdiagnostic approach for managing mental health conditions and is a level 4 qualified personal trainer who works with clients suffering with poor mental health.
+He has a BSc in economics from the University of Southampton and an MSc in psychology from the University of Reading.
+His main interest is in addiction research as well as the integration of exercise as a transdiagnostic approach to managing mental health conditions.

 Joss Plowman carries out proofing and editorial tasks at Psychology Tools.
 Having graduated from Durham University and subsequently the University of Plymouth in Classics and Publishing respectively, he is responsible for maintaining grammatical and editorial standards across all Psychology Tools resources, as well as handling some customer service matters.
 His interests (which he argues are not to be confused with proficiencies) include linguistics, reading, and whittling.
 One of his more underrated achievements was saving the life of the office plant.